Gibson Adu: Bayern Munich

 In June 2024, Adu along with teammate Maurice Krattenmacher were both transferred to Bundesliga club Bayern Munich for the 2024–25 season, Adu however was loaned back with SpVgg Unterhaching until the end of the season.

 On 5 September 2025, he joined Austrian Bundesliga club Rheindorf Altach on a one-year loan for the 2025–26 season.
 On 20 September 2025, UEFA declared Adu's loan to be beyond the scope of regulations and he was returned to Bayern Munich II.

 Adu made his debut with Bayern Munich II on 3 October 2025, during a 1–1 away draw Regionalliga Bayern match against SpVgg Ansbach, substituting Felipe Chávez at the second half.

+Loan to SpVgg Unterhaching

+On 10 November 2025, Bayern Munich announced that Adu would once again be sent to SpVgg Unterhaching, in the Regionalliga Bayern, on a six-month loan, until the end of the season.

+Greifswalder FC

+On 1 September 2026, he joined Regionalliga Nordost club Greifswalder FC, on a permanent transfer signing a two-year contract with and option for a third year, ahead of the 2026–27 season.

 Personal life

-Born in Germany, Adu is of Ghanaian descent.
+Born in Mainz, Germany, Adu is of Ghanaian descent.